vhscom/after-dark/README.md

 ## Upgrading

-To check for theme updates and automatically upgrade to the latest version simply run `./theme/after-dark/bin/upgrade` from your site directory.
-This feature requires you install After Dark starting with `v6.7.5`.
-If you installed from an earlier version simply follow the steps [listed here](https://codeberg.org/vhs/after-dark/commit/6415250769c9c78338893f98b5ab9b77968053f7).
+To check for updates and upgrade to the latest version run the [Upgrade Script](https://vhs.codeberg.page/after-dark/feature/upgrade-script/).

 ## License